Introduction

 Checkbox

-The checkbox widget is used to toggle a value, which should be bound to your state.
+The checkbox widget is used to toggle a value, which should be bound to a signal.

 #![allow(unused)]